WHAT IS ELYSIUM?

 Not only does he find he’s not as clever as he imagined, but his off-world companions on the summit demonstrate that much of what he believed about life was not just parochial but wrong.
 At first, he finds this difficult to comprehend since their teachings are contrary to his limited understanding of non-material reality.

-After being tricked into teleporting off a ledge where he was trapped, James becomes aware of the new reality that makes him capable of far more adventures than could have ever been experienced previously in his physical body back home.
+After being tricked into teleporting off a ledge where he was trapped, James finds himself in a new reality that lets him embark on far more adventures than he could ever have in his physical body back home.

 Now, if only he would win over the only woman in this life who matters, the nurse on the other side of the veil, who continually demonstrates her unconditional love toward his healing.